 In many personal injury cases, the work surfaces are too low to avoid stooping, tiptoeing, or requiring repetitive bending and stretching beyond a normal comfort range.
 These abnormal postures and bending movements tend to strain the neck muscles and the tendons and ligaments of the back, upper limbs, and shoulders.

-Meat wrappers and deli workers are especially susceptible to repetitive movement injury due to the awkward posture when wrapping, sealing, and labeling products for sale.
+Meat wrappers and deli workers are especially susceptible to repetitive movement injury due to their awkward posture when wrapping, sealing, and labeling products for sale.

 Frequent debilitating manipulative movements can aggravate a wrist injury, as can forcefully, frequent movements involving the hands, arms, and wrists.